Culler-Shalen seminorms of fillings of the Whitehead link exterior: The minimal total Culler-Shalen seminorm and p-reps

 From the upper right and lower left entries of this matrix we now see that either $s^{2p}=1$ (which we know cannot be true by Lemma~\ref{lem:res-only-roots-on-unit-circle-are-pm1}, since $s$ is also a root of $\res_{p,q}$), or $(t^{2}-1)x_{2}=(s^{2}-1)l_{2}$ and $s^{2}(t^{2}-1)x_{3}=t^{2}(s^{2}-1)l_{3}$.
 After some careful algebraic manipulations, it can be verified that these last two conditions are in fact consequences of the coboundary conditions~\eqref{eq:coboundaries-in-matrix-form} and equation \eqref{eq:cocycle-relation-r1-irred}.
 The only new information comes therefore from the upper left matrix entry.
 Since $q>0$, we can rewrite this in the form $l_{1}+(p/q)x_{1}=0$, which gives us (after normalizing with respect to $r_{1}^{+}$) the condition

 where the vector $w$ is given by

 Adjoining the two row vectors corresponding to equations \eqref{eq:cocycle-relation-r1-irred} and \eqref{eq:px-qu-condition-irred} to the matrix $B$, we now obtain a presentation matrix for $H^{1}(\Wpq; \sltwist)$.
-With some care\footnote{Making sure no polynomial used in division can be zero on $\RVD^{+}$.}, we can row-reduce this matrix to the form
+With some care and making sure no polynomial used in division can be zero on $\RVD^{+}$, we can row-reduce this matrix to the form

-where each $\ast$ denotes a non-zero polynomial in $a$ and $s$ (normalized modulo $r_{1}^{+}$), and $\psi_{1}$ is the first coefficient of the vector in equation~\eqref{eq:cocycle-relation-r1-irred}.
+where each $\ast$ denotes a polynomial in $a$ and $s$ (normalized modulo $r_{1}^{+}$) which does not vanish on $\RVD^{+}$, and $\psi_{1}$ is the first coefficient of the vector in equation~\eqref{eq:cocycle-relation-r1-irred}.
 This shows that the rank of this matrix is $5$, and we therefore find that

 Since Corollary~\ref{thm:Wpq-nonab-red-contribute-to-norm} showed that a non-abelian reducible p-rep lies on a non-trivial curve in $\RV(\Wpq)$, and an irreducible p-rep does so automatically, Theorem A of \cite{MR1909000} now shows: \begin{Proposition} The character $\chi_{\rho}$ of a (reducible or irreducible) p-prep $\rho\in\RV(\Wpq)$ is a smooth point of $\CVi(W)$ and is contained in a unique non-trivial curve.
 Furthermore, we have $T_{\chi_{\rho}}^{\Zar}(\CV(\Wpq))\isom H^{1}(\Wpq; \sltwist)$, presented as a subset of $\C^{6}$ as the kernel of the matrix \eqref{eq:pres-matrix-filled-Wpq-reducible} in the reducible, and the matrix \eqref{eq:pres-matrix-filled-Wpq-sketch} in the irreducible case. \end{Proposition} This then concludes the proof of Proposition~\ref{thm:char-of-prep-is-smooth-point}, and furthermore provides an explicit parametrization for non-trivial cocycles in $Z^{1}(M;\sltwist)$ at a given representation $\rho\in\RVD^{+}$.
 This will be needed in the following section, when we will study deformations of these representations.